 The box of quart-sized bags in my pantry is always empty when I’m ready to travel.
 The best way for me to have a few bags available for use is to keep them stored in my storage box.

 Like me, you probably had your travel plans canceled during the pandemic.

 When I reviewed my list of travel essentials, I realized that it did not include a few items.

 Here are the new additions to my 12-quart container:

 It wasn’t that I didn’t travel with hand sanitizer, it just wasn’t something I kept in my storage box.

 Now, I consider it a travel essential that I will need to keep handy.

-What does your list of items to keep handy for travel include?
+What’s included in your list of items to keep handy for travel?